nus-cs2103/website-base/schedule/week3/outcomes.md

 **Suggested**: Do an enhancement to [[AddressBook - Level1](https://github.com/nus-cs2103-AY1718S1/addressbook-level1)]  %%e.g. add a new command%%

 * The size of the enhancement does not matter.
+* Change the code in small steps and commit after each significant change.
 * Remember to update all relevant documentation and tests.
-* Try to follow the coding standard
+* Try to follow the coding standard in your new code.
 * Try to stay within the procedural (not OOP) style of the code base.
+* [Optional] Fork address [AddressBook - Level1](https://github.com/nus-cs2103-AY1718S1/addressbook-level1) to your GitHub account and push your changes to your fork.

   <tip-box type="tip">